mengwangusc/insight_code_challenge/README.md

 My comments:
-(1) I used Java to program this coding challenge.
+1. I used Java to program this coding challenge.
-(2) All input file and output files are hardcoded in codeChallenge.java.
+2. All input file and output files are hardcoded in codeChallenge.java.
-(3) I didn't use any specical software or library.
+3. I didn't use any specical software or library.
 All libraries used are defalt Java libraries.
+4. run.sh: first, cd src; second, javac codeChallenge.java; third, java codeChallenge